Paleoclim-CNRS/Paleoclim-CNRS.github.io/_documentation-model/Install_PALEO_PISCES_off.md

 ## Run a simulation

-If you want to run a simulation, you need to change your directory:
+If you want to run a simulation, you need to move in simulation directory:

 ```
 cd ccc/work/cont003/gen2212/[IRENE_User_Name]/[path_to_PALEOPISCES]/modipsl/config/NEMO_v6/[JOB_NAME]